 While such practices may indeed constrain an individual's economic freedom, their impact on the economic system as a whole is likely to be modest.
-Of far greater concern is the systemic corruption of government institutions by such practices as bribery, nepotism, cronyism, patronage, embezzlement, and graft.
+Of far greater concern is the systemic corruption of government institutions by practices such as bribery, nepotism, cronyism, patronage, embezzlement, and graft.
 Though not all are crimes in every society or circumstance, these practices erode the integrity of government wherever they are practiced.
 By allowing some individuals or special interests to gain government benefits at the expense of others, they are grossly incompatible with the principles of fair and equal treatment that are essential ingredients of an economically free society.

 There is a direct relationship between the extent of government intervention in economic activity and the prevalence of corruption.
 In particular, excessive and redundant government regulations provide opportunities for bribery and graft.
+Corrupt practices like bribery and graft, in turn, are detrimental to economic growth and development.
 In addition, government regulations or restrictions in one area may create informal or black markets in another.
 For example, by imposing numerous burdensome barriers to conducting business, including regulatory red tape and high transaction costs, a government can incentivize bribery and encourage illegitimate and secret interactions that compromise the transparency that is essential for the efficient functioning of a free market.